bank-of-england/MachineLearningCrisisPrediction/README.md

 The code has been developed and used under Python 3.6.5, Anaconda distribution and R 3.5.1.

 The file R script _R_installer.R_ in the _setup_ folder installs all necessary R packages.
-The file _python_env.yml_ in the _setup_ folder contains the Anaconda virtual environment under which the experiments were run.
+The file _python_env.yml_ in the _setup_ folder specifies the Anaconda virtual environment under which the experiments were run.

 # Running the code